ximenina/Git-example/README.md

 ![gitflow](gitflow.png)

+*Steps 1 and 2 are only necessary the first time we create a Fork and we configure our local copy.
 ## 1. Fork the repository via Web [URL_Repository]
 Via Web create a new `fork` of the main Upstream repository